 But what I’ve noticed over the last several years is that my work has become more ‘spiritual’.
 By that I mean I’m helping more and more people to find a deeper meaning in their lives and connect up to a bigger reality.

-If you’re interested in personal development remember to check out the online courses in subjects such as self-esteem, assertiveness, public speaking, relationship insecurity, social anxiety and lots more.
+If you’re interested in self-development, check out the online courses in subjects such as self-esteem, assertiveness, public speaking, relationship insecurity, social anxiety and lots more.

 And remember to take a look at my Top 10 Hypnosis Recordings for mind-body healing and transformation.